-10. The Zangger Committee had its origins in 1971 when major nuclear suppliers regularly involved in nuclear trade came together to reach common understandings on how to implement Article III.2 of the NPT with a view to facilitating consistent interpretation of the obligations arising from that Article.
-In 1974 the Zangger Committee published a "Trigger List," that is, items which would "trigger" a requirement for safeguards and the Zangger guidelines ("common understandings") governing the export, direct or indirect, of those items to non-nuclear-weapon States (NNWS) that are not party to the NPT.
-The Zangger Understandings establish three conditions for the supply: a non-explosive-use assurance, an IAEA safeguards requirement, and a re-transfer provision that requires the receiving State to apply the same conditions when re-exporting these items.
-The Zangger Trigger List and the Understandings are published as IAEA document INFCIRC/209, as amended.
+10. The Zangger Committee had its origins in 1971 when major nuclear suppliers regularly involved in nuclear trade came together to reach common understandings on how to implement

+Article III.23 of the NPT with a view to facilitating a consistent interpretation of the obligations arising from that Article.
+In 1974, the Zangger Committee published a "Trigger List," that is, items which would "trigger" a requirement for safeguards and the Zangger Understandings governing the export, direct or indirect, of those items to non-nuclear-weapon States (NNWS) that are not party to the NPT.
+The Zangger Understandings establish three conditions for the supply: a non-explosive-use assurance, an International Atomic Energy Agency (IAEA) safeguards requirement, and a re-transfer provision that requires the receiving State to apply the same conditions when re-exporting these items.
+The Zangger Trigger List and the Understandings are published as an IAEA Information Circular document INFCIRC/209, as amended.
+The Zangger Committee has continued to meet on a regular basis since 1974 to review and amend the list of items on the Trigger List.